top of page

 Consenting with God

-Too often, we assume Mary obeyed God without reservation.
-However, this is not what we see in the text.
-Luke explained that she felt troubled by the angel Gabriel's message, "Greetings, you who are highly favored!
+Too often, we assume that Mary obeyed God without hesitation.
+The text, however, shows otherwise.
+Luke explains that she felt troubled when the angel Gabriel greeted her, saying, "Greetings, you who are highly favored!
 The Lord is with you" (Luke 1:28).
-Many commentators in our day believe the ancients were more superstitious (i.e., religious) than most people are now.
-However, doubt and skepticism were always the essential characteristics of our human consciousness.
-Faith, on the other hand, is a gift from God (see Eph.
+Some modern commentators suggest that people in ancient times were more superstitious, or more religious, than we are today.
+Yet doubt and skepticism have always been fundamental aspects of human consciousness.
+Faith, by contrast, comes as a gift from God (Eph.
 2:8).
-The New International Version (NIV) translation of Luke 1:29 ("She was greatly troubled") corresponds to the original Greek dietarachthē (G1298).
-This word suggests extreme agitation.
+The New International Version translates Luke 1:29 as "She was greatly troubled," reflecting the original Greek word dietarachthē (G1298), which conveys a sense of extreme agitation.

-Mary thoroughly reasoned over Gabriel's message, as the Greek dielogizeto (G1260) implies at the end of verse 29 ("[she] wondered what kind of greeting this might be").
-So when he comforted her by saying, "Do not be afraid, Mary; you have found favor with God.
-You will conceive and give birth to a son, and you are to call him Jesus" (Luke 1:30-31), Mary continued to argue.
-Even in the first century, this young Jewish woman knew that virgins could not give birth to children—it is a violation of nature (v.
-34).
-Little did she know this line of debate would go on well into the future generations; one that would eventually divide the Jews from Christian Gentiles.
-Gabriel answered Mary's question: "The Holy Spirit will come on you, and the power of the Most High will overshadow you.
+Mary carefully considered Gabriel's message, as the Greek word dielogizeto (G1260) at the end of Luke 1:29 suggests, meaning she "wondered what kind of greeting this might be."
+When Gabriel reassured her, saying, "Do not be afraid, Mary; you have found favor with God.
+You will conceive and give birth to a son, and you are to call him Jesus" (Luke 1:30–31), Mary continued to question him.
+She understood that virgins could not naturally give birth—a challenge to the laws of nature (Luke 1:34).
+She could not have imagined that this debate over her virginity and God's plan would echo through generations, eventually influencing the divide between Jews and Christian Gentiles.
+Gabriel answered her: "The Holy Spirit will come on you, and the power of the Most High will overshadow you.
 So the holy one to be born will be called the Son of God. . . .
-For no word from God will ever fail" (vv.
-35-37).
-In other words, God will contradict the laws of nature he created—to impregnate Mary without sexual intercourse.
-As a sign to confirm her doubt, God also caused her elderly cousin Elizabeth to conceive a child well beyond the childbearing age (v.
-36).
+For no word from God will ever fail" (Luke 1:35–37).
+In other words, God would act beyond the ordinary laws of nature to enable Mary to conceive without sexual intercourse.
+To confirm this extraordinary plan, God also caused her elderly cousin Elizabeth to conceive a child well beyond the normal age of childbearing (Luke 1:36).

-Consent is a significant focus in intimate relationships today.
-That said, many readers of the New Testament assume Mary did not have a choice to give birth to Jesus.
-However, we know that God is a perfect gentleman.
-The Lord himself says, "Here I am!
-I stand at the door and knock" (Rev. 3:20).
-He does not kick the door down like a criminal would.
-God also visited Mary with respect and dignity.
-To be sure, this was her statement of consent: "I am the Lord's servant.
+Consent plays a central role in modern intimate relationships.
+Many readers of the New Testament assume that Mary had no choice in giving birth to Jesus.
+In reality, God always respects human freedom.
+As he says, "Here I am!
+I stand at the door and knock" (Rev. 3:20), he approaches us gently rather than forcing his will on us.
+God visited Mary with respect and dignity, and her response demonstrates her consent: "I am the Lord's servant.
 May your word to me be fulfilled" (Luke 1:38).
-Mary also praised God by singing this hymn we know today as the Magnificat (from the Latin translation of the first clause):
+In response, Mary praised God through a hymn of devotion, which we now call the Magnificat, derived from the Latin translation of its opening words:

 Courtesy of www.LumoProject.com